JustinMuecke/SciSen/README.md

-# SciSen: Towards a Scientific Writing Feedback System
+# SciSen: Fine-Tuning Language Models for Scientific Writing Support

 ## About

-Writing scientific papers poses several challenges.
-It is often not clear how to write text using scientific vocabulary as opposed to colloquial language.
-Also, organising content into sections poses a challenge, as different information should be provided in different sections.
-We present SciSen, a system consisting of three components to support writers.
-Firstly, we propose a classifier trained on a corpus of scientific sentences extracted from peer reviewed scientific papers and non-scientific sentences collected from reddit, twitter, and science fiction books.
-The model gives researchers feedback if a written sentence is on the same scientific level as published papers.
-Secondly, we classify a sentence as to which section it belongs.
-We created a mapping of available section titles of published papers onto a standard paper layout.
-Given a sentence and its context, this model can classify to which section the sentence should belong.
-Finally, we propose a paraphraser that aims to enhance the scientific style of a sentence by providing suggestions for word replacements, additions to the sentence, and structural changes.
-Models are tested and evaluated on a dataset based on the Papers with Code database, containing 307.318 papers from differently ranked conferences.
+We support scientific writers in determining whether a written sentence is scientific, to which section it belongs, and what paraphrasing could be done to improve a sentence.
+Firstly, we propose a regression model trained on a corpus of scientific sentences extracted from peer-reviewed scientific papers and non-scientific sentences collected from Reddit, Twitter, and science fiction books.
+The goal is to assign a score to a written sentence to indicate if it is on a similar scientific level as published papers.
+Secondly, we classify a sentence in the section in which it belongs.
+We create a mapping of section titles of published papers onto a standard paper layout.
+Given a sentence and different amounts of context, the goal is to classify to which section the sentence most likely belongs.
+Finally, we propose a paraphraser, which aims to improve the scientific style of a sentence by suggesting an alternative sentence that may include word substitutions, additions to the sentence, and structural changes.
+Our Models are trained and evaluated on a dataset based on the Papers with Code database, containing 307,318 papers from differently ranked conferences.
 All three components achieve good levels of performance.
-We achieved a scientificness score to reliably evaluate if a sentence matches the linguistic level of published papers.
-Here, the baseline WideMLP outperformed the transformer.
+The scientificness score reliably evaluates whether a sentence matches the linguistic level of published papers.
+Here, the baseline WideMLP outperforms transformer models.
 For the section classification, transformer models outperform the WideMLP baseline, with BERT achieving better results than SciBERT in most cases.
-While the paraphrasers’ make comparatively few alterations, they succeed in producing output sentences close to a gold standard.
-Large fine-tuned models perform best.
+While the paraphrasing transformers make comparatively few alterations, they succeed in producing output sentences close to the gold standard.
+Large fine-tuned models such as T5 Large perform best in experiments considering various measures of difference between input sentence and gold standard.

 ## Contact